-I. TO CHECK THE INSIDE THE BARREL:
+I. TO CHECK THE INSIDE OF THE BARREL:

-WARNING!
-Look into the ejection port.
-Check the chamber and magazine to make sure there are no shells in the firearm.
+WARNING: Look into the ejection port.
+Check the chamber and magazine to make sure there are no cartridges in the firearm.

 - 1. Point the firearm in a safe direction. - 2.
 Engage the safety mechanism.
 Make sure the RED BAND IS NOT SHOWING. - 3.
 Pull the fore-end fully rearward to open the action. - 4.
 Insert a cleaning rod into the muzzle.
-Push the cleaning rod all the way through the barrel, until the rod can be seen in the ejection port.
+Push the rod completely through the barrel until rod can be seen in the ejection port.

 II.
-TO REMOVE AN OBJECT FROM INSIDE THE BARREL:
+TO REMOVE OBJECT FROM INSIDE THE BARREL:

-WARNING!
-NEVER try to remove an object from the barrel by loading a cartridge and firing.
-This may cause the barrel to burst or a cartridge case to rupture and cause serious personal injury or serious damage to the firearm and injury or death to the shooter or bystanders.
+WARNING: Never try to remove an object from the barrel by loading another cartridge and firing.
+This may cause the barrel to burst or a cartridge case to rupture and cause serious personal injury.

-- 1. Remove the barrel following the instructions on page 13. - 2.
-Use the correct cleaning rod. - 3.
-Insert a cleaning rod into the muzzle and lightly tap rod to free objects. - 4.
-If an object cannot be easily pushed out of the barrel with a cleaning rod, return the firearm to the factory or a REMINGTON® RECOMMENDED GUNSMITH.
+- 1. Use the correct size cleaning rod. - 2.
+Insert the cleaning rod into the muzzle and lightly tap rod to free object. - 3.
+Push the cleaning rod all the way through the barrel, until the rod can be seen in the ejection port. - If an object cannot be easily pushed out of the barrel with a cleaning rod, return the firearm to the factory or a REMINGTON RECOMMENDED GUNSMITH.

 III.
-TO CLEAN THE BARREL AND CHOKE TUBE FOLLOW THE INSTRUCTIONS SHOWN ON PAGE 13:
+TO CLEAN THE BARREL FOLLOW THE INSTRUCTIONS SHOWN ON PAGE 11.

-BEFORE LOADING THE FIREARM:

-Make sure the inside of the barrel is free of dirt or other objects.
+BEFORE LOADING THE FIREARM: Make sure the inside of the barrel is free of dirt or other objects.